NOTE: April 1st, 2020 deadline has been extended to April 15th, 2020 due to Coronavirus.

-Applicants must submit a completed Arts Access Grant application form via https://www.grantinterface.com/Home/Logon?urlkey=artsrischolarship, including the following attachments:
+Applicants must submit a completed Folk Arts Apprenticeship application form via https://www.grantinterface.com/Home/Logon?urlkey=artsrischolarship.

-Recipients must acknowledge their RISCA support in a prominent manner in all materials and announcements, both audio and visual, related to the performance, exhibition, etc. mounted as a result of their support from RISCA. (e.g., “This project is supported in part by a grant from the Rhode Island State Council on the Arts”.)
+Recipients must acknowledge their RISCA support in a prominent manner in all materials and announcements, both audio and visual related to the performance or exhibition of work created as a result of their support from RISCA. (e.g., “This project is supported in part by a grant from the Rhode Island State Council on the Arts”.)
 Recipients must also display, in a prominent manner, the RISCA logo in association with the acknowledgment.
 Further detail regarding acknowledgement can be found at https://risca.online/grants/public-acknowledgement/.

 All grantees are subject to periodic audit or review by RISCA or the State of Rhode Island and must retain fiscal records for a period of seven (7) years following completion of the grant period.